-- do not stress the command incention before of during the moduling, soldering or cleaning process the PCB should be allowed to cool prior to the washing process to avo- - the PCB should be allowed to cool phor to the washing process to avoid thermal shock and potential damage to the seal as well as a pressure difference (see > 'Cooling') - the printed circuit must be washed in a timely manner after the soldering process - do not lower the temperature while the relay is in contact with any liquid, e.g. some residue of cleaning medium can be between relay and PCB - modern cleaning equipment uses water or alkaline solutions, if other cleaning solvents are used, ensure that the chemicals are suitable for the relay.
+- soldering or cleaning process ■ the PCB should be allowed to cool prior to the washing process to avoid thermal shock and potential damage to the seal as well as a pressure - difference (see > 'Cooling') ■ the printed circuit must be washed in a timely manner after the soldering process - do not lower the temperature while the relay is in contact with any liquid, e.g. some residue of cleaning medium can be between relay and PCB - modern cleaning equipment uses water or alkaline solutions, if other cleaning solvents are used, ensure that the chemicals are suitable for the relay.
 The use of unsuitable solvents can cause cracking or discoloring of the plastic parts.
 Suitable solvents include isopropyl alcohol (alcohol-based solvents), water with wetting agents.
 Unsuitable solvents are, e.g., acetone, ethyl acetate, aqueous alkalines, phenolic combinations, thinner-based solvents, chlorosenebased solvents, trichlene-based solvents and chlorine. - when using high pressure cleaning processes, special care has to be taken to avoid any ingress into the relay as liquids under high pressure can damage the seal of the relay.
 Do not use jet pressure higher than 1,5 bar or ultrasonic pressure higher than 0,5 bar. - avoid and do not use any ultrasonic pressure for relays with gold plated contacts.
-See > 'Cleaning, ultrasonic' - special care must be taken on the temperature of the cleaning and rinsing liquid; their temperature shall be similar and not deviate by more than 10°C. - the individual wash stations must be separate from one another to prevent cross-contamination! - after the final washing process, the printed circuit boards must be cleaned again using a clean washing medium!
+See > 'Ultrasonic cleaning' - special care must be taken on the temperature of the cleaning and rinsing liquid; their temperature shall be similar and not deviate by more than 10°C. - the individual wash stations must be separate from one another to prevent cross-contamination! - after the final washing process, the printed circuit boards must be cleaned again using a clean washing medium!